 The risks and uncertainties facing the Company are regularly reviewed by the Board and management.

 Dividends

-No dividends were declared or paid during the year under review (2019: US\$nil).
+No dividends were declared or paid during the year under review (2020: US\$nil) nor between 31 December 2021 and the date of this annual report.

 Future funding requirements and going concern basis of preparation